brandonfrulla/daxsoCLI/daxsoCLI/README.md

 # DaxSo

+Welcome to the Developer Acceleration eXperience for Smart Contract Organizations or DAXSO.
+This is an open-source CLI tool designed to help you start, build and deploy Web3 projects faster with (hopefully) better opinions and smoother developer experience.

 DaxSo is a mono-repository powered by Turbo that houses a robust suite of applications and libraries related to blockchain technologies and front-end frameworks.
 It uses the power of TypeScript for static type-checking and enhanced developer productivity.

 ## Structure